Gbarra9/internshipChallenge/README.md

 https://www.npmjs.com/get-npm

-### 2. Change to root directory of the project folder and run the following command in the terminal
+### 2. Change to root directory of the project folder and run the following commands in the terminal

 ```
 npm install